abond936/My-Journal/docs/02-Application.md

 - **Group by control** - Confirm whether reader sidebar should keep `Group by` as a primary control or move/remove it.
 - **Created sort visibility** - Confirm whether `Created` sort options remain visible in reader sidebar or move behind an advanced mode.
+- **Curated tree responsiveness** - Curated tree can feel slow to load in hosted reader use; confirm whether the issue is first-load latency, delayed selection feedback, or both before changing the reader interaction contract.

 ---